- Waterfall hike followed by a soak in Tabacón’s hot springs

 Today you can investigate the nooks and crannies of this exceptionally unique coastal area.
 After breakfast, grab a paddleboard or kayak, and set out with your guide to the petite Isla Chora (Chora Island), a 25-45 minute paddle across the lagoon from Sámara.

 Once there, snorkel around the island’s reefs (keep your eyes peeled for sea turtles!), then grab some well-earned snacks and beverages on the beach.
 And be sure to check out the island’s iguanas as they sun themselves on the hillside.
+Learn more about how many days to spend in Costa Rica.

 Day 9: Playa Sámara Free Day

 You’re on your own today.
 Where to begin?
 Perhaps a guided tour to Palo Verde National Park, one of the world’s foremost examples of a tropical dry forest, for some spectacular bird-watching.
 If you desire a physical challenge, there’s spelunking at nearby Barro Honda.
 If you prefer to be on the water, head out for some sportfishing or, if your visiting from July-November or December-March, a dolphin or whale-watching cruise.
+Read more about the top active experiences in Costa Rica.

 Or you may just want to chill out, enjoy your hotel or head into the charming town of Sámara, with its cafes, art galleries, and neighborly, eclectic vibe.
 Then enjoy your last sunset in Costa Rica!